 Copper is a widely used industrial metal.
 Its applications span a wide range of multi-sector construction and manufacturing, from mega municipal and commercial sites to mass-manufactured products like automobiles, all the way down to the plumbing, electrical, heating, and cooling systems in your home.
 So, when copper prices rise, investors traditionally view it as a sign the engines of global industry are revving up.

 Like most industries across the globe, copper’s mining and supply chain operations took a hard beating during the COVID-19 lockdown.
-Arguably, shortage of supply may be one of the tailwinds driving its staggering 107% price rise from the pandemic low through May 2021.
+Arguably, shortage of supply may be one of the tailwinds driving its historic 107% price rise from the pandemic low through July 2022.

-In addition to “legacy” demand, however, copper is also critical to electric vehicle (EV) production.
-If the current trajectory holds, the world looks to be headed toward an EV future.
-Add to this the Biden administration’s proposed infrastructure plan, continued growth across the Pacific Rim, and a general reflation after the pandemic, and it’s easy to see how copper demand could continue to outstrip supply.
+In addition to “traditional” demand for the red metal, copper is also critical to electric vehicle (EV) production.
+If the current trajectory holds, the world may be headed toward an EV future in which copper demand could continue to outstrip supply.

 Intermarket relationships can sometimes be likened to a mechanical balance scale with two pans suspended on either side of a fulcrum.
 When one side goes up, the other side goes down.

-For example, the gold and silver markets generally have a negative correlation to interest rates, according to Sam Stovall, chief investment strategist at CFRA.
+For example, the gold and silver markets generally have a negative correlation to interest rates.
 That simply means a rise in interest rates tends to have a negative influence on precious metal prices.

 But heed the caveat: Don’t expect these relationships to move in lockstep with one another.
 The economy isn’t a machine.
 There’s no exact synchronicity.
-Like people, market relationships are organic, driven by human action, not by mechanistic models of production and consumption, and rarely in a straight line.
+Like people, market relationships are organic and driven by human action, not by mechanistic models of production and consumption, and rarely in a straight line.

-Precious metals investing isn’t for everyone.
+Investing in precious metals isn’t for everyone.
 The metal trade, in general, may not be something most investors are familiar with.
-Yet, even for those who aren’t interested in trading precious or industrial metals, metal price trends can offer potential clues to equity investors.
+Yet, even for those who aren’t interested in investing in precious metals, or industrial metals, metal price trends can offer potential clues to equity investors.
 They may add another layer of confirmation when you’re trying to forecast the overall market environment.